Thursday, November 21, 2024

 Visit Koski Mehmed Pasha Mosque and Minaret

-Side note: Ladies need to wear clothes covering the legs.
-I happened to be wearing shorts on that day so I wore one of the skirts that were available for unprepared visitors like me.
+Side note: Ladies need to wear clothes covering their legs.
+I happened to be wearing shorts on that day so I wore one of the skirts available for unprepared visitors like me.
 The skirt is easy to wear on top of your clothes so no need to worry if you arrive unprepared.
-I thought I had to cover my arms as well but apparently it wasn’t necessary.
+I thought I had to cover my arms as well, but it wasn’t necessary.
 P.S.
 Yes, I did choose the skirt that matched my top. 😀

 Mostar Mosque